Oat and Buckwheat Waffles with Rhubarb Compote

 Next we have Buckwheat:

 Most people think of buckwheat as a type of grain cereal but it isn’t a grain at all.
 It’s actually a fruit seed and is in the same family as rhubarb and sorrel (so it’s perfect that we’re pairing it with a rhubarb compote).
 It has a wonderfully sweet, nut-like flavor.
 Buckwheat is high in fiber which comes with a whole host of health benefits.
-Among other things, studies have shown that the fiber in buckwheat helps slow down the rate of glucose absorption after a meal and scores high in its ability to leave you feeling satiated.
-It also helps in cholesterol, blood sugar and blood pressure control and can help prevent gallstones.
-Buckwheat has rich supply of flavanoids, particularly rutin which acts as an antioxidant in fighting disease by extending action of vitamin C. Buckwheat is also a great source of several essential vitamins like manganese, magnesium and copper.
+Buckwheat has a rich supply of flavanoids, particularly rutin which extends the action of vitamin C. Buckwheat is also a great source of several essential vitamins like manganese, magnesium and copper.

 So what better way to start your morning or to enjoy an afternoon snack than to sit down to these Oat and Buckwheat Waffles?